microsoft/coyote/docs/tutorials/mocks/mock-dependencies.md

 Can you make the above mock a little more generally applicable, so you don't have to write custom mocks for each test case?
 What if you model it in a way that more closely simulates the behavior of the actual `IDbCollection`?
-You could a mock that you can use in all your concurrency unit tests for the `AccountManager` using a `ConcurrentDictionary`:
+You could write a mock that you can use in all your concurrency unit tests for the `AccountManager` using a `ConcurrentDictionary`:

 ```csharp
 public class InMemoryDbCollection : IDbCollection